upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ## Validate Sudokus

-for a sudoku to be valid, each row and columns must contain number from 1 to 9 exactly once; and also there are 9 grids of size `3x3` in a `9x9` sudoku, where no number must repeat.
+for a sudoku to be valid, each row and column must contain a number from 1 to 9 exactly once; and also there are 9 grids of size `3x3` in a `9x9` sudoku, where no number must repeat.

 ### get all rows